Duck is a “Pedestrian First” Community

-Comprehensive Pedestrian Plan
+Duck Comprehensive Pedestrian Plan

 Please click here to review the final document.
-(It is a large file; therefore, you will need to download the PDF.)
+(It is a large file; therefore, you will need to download the PDF.)Comprehensive Pedestrian Plan

 Duck Trail Side Street Crossing Safety Plan

-The study took a hybrid approach in evaluation the corridor using traditional site-specific crash analysis in combination with a systemic review to comprehensively assess the operation of each crossing.
+Following the Town of Duck’s adoption of the Comprehensive Pedestrian Plan, VHB conducted a review of the Duck Trail crossings of side streets intersecting with Duck Road north and south of the village.
+Field observations and crash data were collected to identify potential safety issues affecting road users and to gain a more detailed understanding of the intersection operations.
+The study took a hybrid approach in evaluating the corridor using traditional site-specific crash analysis in combination with a systemic review to comprehensively assess the operation of each crossing.
 Historical crash data from the last five (5) years was incorporated into the evaluation to determine factors which contribute to the crashes.
 The crossings were carefully reviewed in the field and evaluated for potential treatments using pavement markings, signing, and other traffic control devices which could reduce the potential for motor vehicle/bicycle crashes.
-This provides a proactive approach for implementing corrective measures for locations which do not have documented crashes, yet have some level of safety concern associated with the current field conditions and operations.
+This method provides a proactive approach for identifying improvements in locations which do not have documented crashes, yet have some level of safety concern associated with the current field conditions and operations.

-At a Town Council meeting on November 18th, representatives from VHB presented their designs for improvements at all side street crosswalks throughout the Town of Duck.
+At a Town Council meeting on November 18th, 2015, representatives from VHB presented their designs for improvements at all side street crosswalks throughout the Town of Duck.
 Click here to view slides from the presentation, or view a video of the presentation below.

 Typical improvements include the installation of high-visibility crosswalks and stop lines, new signs and sign locations, and trimming or removing vegetation blocking sight lines.
 A drawing showing the typical improvements around every intersection is available by clicking here.